syslog-ng/syslog-ng-github.io/doc/_admin-guide/110_Template_and_rewrite/000_Customize_message_format/004_Macros_of_syslog-ng.md

 ## ${TRANSPORT}

-This macro is available in syslog-ng OSE 4.5 and later versions.
-The syslog-ng OSE application automatically populates this name-value pair with the transport-mechanism used to retrieve the message.
+This macro is available in {{ site.product.short_name }} 4.5 and later versions.
+The {{ site.product.short_name }} application automatically populates this name-value pair with the transport-mechanism used to retrieve the message.
 The value depends on the source driver that received the message.
 The implemented values are the following:

 * BSD syslog drivers `tcp()`, `udp()` & `network()`
   * RFC-3164 + tls